chsjr1996/tours-nest-api/README.md

 - `docker pull sourcevortex/natours-nest-api`

-In this case you need to have a running DBMS and adjust the **.env** file.
+In this case you need to have a running PostgreSQL instance and adjust the **.env** file.

 **See more in:**